Abhigyan-RA/Abhigyan-RA/README.md

-# 👋 Hi, I’m Abhigyan-RA
+# 👋 Hi, I’m Abhigyan Ranjan

 I am a Data Science enthusiast currently pursuing a B.Tech in **Artificial Intelligence & Data Science**.
 I am passionate about leveraging technology to create innovative solutions in **Machine Learning**, **Data Science**, and **Web Development**.
 I’m eager to collaborate and contribute to impactful projects.